When Laura Srinivasan was three months pregnant, she and her husband, Reuben, decided on a name for their daughter: Grace.

 Just days later, they boarded a plane for Philadelphia.

-At Children's Hospital, Laura went through a battery of tests, including 3-dimensional images of the baby’s heart.
-A final meeting with Dr. Hedrick determined that the outcome of any attempt to save Grace would be “unknown.”
+At Children's Hospital, Laura went through a battery of tests, which included gathering 3-dimensional images of the baby’s heart.
+A meeting with Dr. Hedrick and the team determined that the outcome of any attempt to save Grace would be “unknown.”

 On June 14, at 23 weeks gestation, doctors operated in utero to remove the mass.
 The surgery was a complete success — the mass was taken out, and Grace was left to continue growing in her mother’s womb.
 However, just days later, Laura went into labor.
 Grace was born on June 25 weighing in at approximately 1 pound 8 ounces.